exercism/python/.github/ISSUE_TEMPLATE/new_concept_exercise_template.md

------**example** please replace with this exercises' prerequisites list. --------
+`replace the list below with this exercises' prerequisites list.`

 - Method overriding
 - Comparison priority in Python